anonymouscodeholic/developing_on_windows/README.md

 Like in any terminal app there are tons of knobs to turn to make it feel your own, have a look at the conf guide.

 Here's what it looks like to run `emacs` and `vi` side by side.
 No need to end the editor war, you can run both :) And both on Linux on Windows.
-Piece :) Next we'll somehow mix macOS to the soup...
+Peace :) Next we'll somehow mix macOS to the soup...

 ![Vi and Emacs](images/wsl-vi-emacs.png)